dougmorato/WebGoat-Documentation/Contributing to WebGoat.md

 1. **Create a gihub account**, if not already existing
 1. **Fork the Webgoat repository** at https://github.com/WebGoat/WebGoat
 1. **Create a topic branch** for the changes.
 If you are working on a Webgoat JIRA issue, use the ticket number as the topic branch name.
 If there is no JIRA ticket, use a sensible name.
-1. **Develop and test your changes**.  to make sure your changes are ok
+1. **Develop and test your changes**  to make sure your changes are ok
 1. **Create a Pull Request**.
 When you are ready to contribute your code.
 This is done via the github website.
 Please rebase your commits on top of master, so that your changes are easy to pull.
 If you don't know how to do that, there is a good overview [here](https://github.com/edx/edx-platform/wiki/How-to-Rebase-a-Pull-Request)
 1. **Core developer merges changes** If your changes look good, a care developer will merge the change into master.
 Your changes will be available in the nightly build.
 If the changes needed more work, that is coordinated on the pull request thread.